Which are the best Epcot restaurants? Of course, this will always be a matter of opinion, but we think that some restaurants are standouts.

 If you want some nostalgia about what was once one of the best Epcot Restaurants you can see more details in our guide at Epcot Restaurant Marrakesh

 Epcot Rose and Crown Restaurant

 There is nothing quite like traditional British pub food.
-The Epcot Rose and Crown Dining Room does a great job of bringing traditional British fare to Disney World.
+The Epcot Rose & Crown Dining Room do a great job of bringing traditional British fare to Disney World.